 How can you help?

-Ensure that behaviour at South Shore Academy is at least good
+Ensure that behaviour at South Shore Academy is good

 Whilst at South Shore Academy, it is our job to ensure that your child has access to the best teaching and support possible.
 For staff to deliver this however, it is necessary that standards of good behaviour are consistently high.
 The vast majority of our young people are respectful and eager to learn.
 For the minority who experience difficulty in managing their behaviour we have introduced a number of alternative provisions and pathways which are designed to help meet their needs whilst not adversely affecting the learning of other students.
-These provisions include a unit called The Bridge and a variety of small groups and one:one and work placement programmes.
-These are beginning to work now and we have seen a reduction in permanent exclusions from this time last year by 100%.
-Last academic year we had permanently excluded ten students in Term 1.
+These provisions include a unit called Impact and a variety of small groups and one:one and work placement programmes.

 What can you do?

 Again, it is essential that you work with us in partnership to ensure that we meet the needs of all of our young people.
 If your child is exhibiting challenging behaviours then your support is essential in enforcing any agreed packages of provisions.
-Mr Grant oversees our inclusion provision, and his team are leading on the provision of some parenting classes scheduled for January 2016.
-These are sessions designed to help you support your child and also to meet other parents/carers with similar challenges.
+Mrs Jones oversees our inclusion provision, and is always available to discuss any concerns you may have.

 Improve the quality of Teaching and Learning

 Since our last Ofsted inspection, South Shore Academy has worked hard to recruit the best staff and to raise standards.
-We have refined our data tracking systems in order that they are more accurate and extended our school day for Years 10 and 11 to maximise learning time.
+We have refined our data tracking systems in order that they are more accurate and amended our school day to maximise learning time whilst ensuring a good.
 We have also ensured that the curriculum offered to students is as extensive and balanced as possible and that students make informed choices.
 To ensure that they can study chosen subjects for longer, we have extended KS4.
-Year 9 students currently undertake a foundation skills year in preparation for their GCSE studies..
+Year 9 students currently undertake a foundation skills year in preparation for their GCSE studies.

 How can you help?